Saint Dominic Academy: Physical education

 Physical education courses are conducted at Saint Peter's University located just a few blocks away from the high school.
 Students have use of the university's gym/athletic facilities including fitness center, basketball and tennis courts, jogging track, and a competitive swimming pool.

 Athletics

-The Saint Dominic Academy Blue Devils compete in the Hudson County Interscholastic League, which is comprised of private and parochial high schools in Hudson County and operates under the supervision of the New Jersey State Interscholastic Athletic Association.
+The Saint Dominic Academy Blue Devils compete in the Hudson County Interscholastic League, which comprises public and private high schools in Hudson County and operates under the supervision of the New Jersey State Interscholastic Athletic Association.
 With 340 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group II for public schools).

 The school's interscholastic sports include: